-The Kansas CASA Association (KCA) is a network of 23 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of abused and neglected children in courtrooms.
-The KCA was incorporated in 1991 to enhance the success of local CASA programs so that victims of child abuse and neglect in the court system have volunteer advocates focused on their best interest.
+The Kansas CASA Association (KCA) is a network of 23 community-based programs that recruit, train and support citizen-volunteers to advocate in court for the best interests of abused and neglected children.
+The KCA was incorporated in 1991 to enhance the success of local CASA programs so that victims of child abuse and neglect have volunteer advocates focused on their best interest when the children are in court.
 KCA has two full-time staff providing an array of services to local programs.

-Growth of the Association has benefited local programs through such services as:
+Growth of the Association has benefited local programs through the following services:

 We offer technical assistance to help programs serve more children more effectively and provide guidance and tools to assist with quality program management.

-Staff updates and manages a statewide website that provides valuable information about CASA and its programs.
+We update and manage a statewide website that provides valuable information about CASA and its programs.

 Volunteer Recruitment and Awareness:

-We coordinate recruitment efforts through social media and our statewide website to help recruit CASA volunteers and raise awareness about child abuse.
-We also work on corporate partnerships to assist with public awareness.
+We assist with coordinating volunteer recruitment efforts through social media and our statewide website.
+We also assist with raising awareness about child abuse and neglect.
+We cultivate and maintain corporate partnerships to assist with public awareness.

 KCA advocates for improvements to the child welfare system and issues concerning local CASA programs.

-We provide local programs with the most current upgraded version of CASA Manager software, a volunteer and case management system, to better track program outcomes and statistics pertaining to the children we serve.
+We provide local programs with the most current upgraded version of a volunteer and case management system, to better track program outcomes and statistics pertaining to the children we serve.

-KCA provides annual training for CASA directors as well as training specific to local program boards.
+KCA provides annual training for CASA directors as well as training specific to local programs and their boards.

 Resource Development and Grants:

 KCA provides pass-through funding to local CASA programs.
-Grant funding comes primarily from the Department for Children and Families and IOLTA.
+Grant funding comes from a variety of sources, including the Kansas Department for Children and Families and IOLTA funds.

 Assistance with the start-up of new programs: